 - Magnesium: mollusks, lettuce, spinach, asparagus, grains, legumes, and dry fruit have this mineral.

 - Silicon: whole oat flour, parsley, nettle (consult a naturopath regarding ways to consume this), beets, green beans.

 - Zinc: peanuts, pumpkin and pumpkin seeds, sesame butter and flour, wheat sprouts, oysters.

-- Omega-3’s help reduce inflammation: found in oily fish, fish oil, linseed, canola, and walnut oil.
-Also found in produce such as: cucumbers, strawberries, spinach, soy, walnuts, almonds, and lettuce.
+- Omega-3 helps reduce inflammation.
+You can find it in oily fish, fish oil, linseed, canola, and walnut oil.
+You can also find it in cucumbers, strawberries, spinach, soy, walnuts, almonds, and lettuce.

-Pineapple and papaya are two fruits that can help, due to their high bromelain content, which is anti-inflammatory.
-It is recommended to eat them together to increase effects.
+Pineapple and papaya are two fruits that can help due to their high bromelain contents.
+Bromelain has anti-inflammatory properties.
+You should eat them together to boost their effects.

-A healthy and balanced diet will help us prevent conditions or diseases, and in this case, heel spurs.
+In conclusion, a healthy and balanced diet will help us prevent heel spurs and other conditions and diseases.